eheinerwcc/tlr/readme.md

 #### Update config files

-Update the necessary .config files (`WebAppSettingXXX.config` and `WebConStrXXX.config` and update `Web.config` to point to the correct configSource file for your environment.
+Update the necessary .config files (`WebAppSettingXXX.config` and `WebConnStrXXX.config` and update `Web.config` to point to the correct configSource files for your environment.

 #### Build project

 Now build the TLR project.
-This should theoretically successfully build error free.Once built, you should be able to run it (with or without debugging) from Visual Studio.
-It is recommended, however, to set up your own local IIS server and set up the project application there.
+This should theoretically successfully build error free.
+Once built, you should be able to run it (with or without debugging) from Visual Studio.
+You can also configure it to use a local IIS server instead.